conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/README.md

 ## Setup token for cli

-[Get your token](https://gitlab.com/profile/account) and set your environment variable `CONVENTIONAL_GITLAB_RELEASER_TOKEN` to the token you just created.
+[Get your token](https://gitlab.com/profile/account) and set your environment variable `CONVENTIONAL_GITLAB_RELEASER_TOKEN` to the token you just retrieved.
 You can google [How to set environment variable](https://www.google.com.au/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how%20to%20set%20environment%20variable).

 ## Related